William Edward Braun, Jr.

-Bill passed away peacefully on Sunday, January 22, 2023, at home surrounded by his wife and children.
+TWIN FALLS—Bill passed away peacefully on Sunday, January 22, 2023at home surrounded by his wife and children.

+Bill was born to William Braun, Sr. and Estelle (Zweber) Braun on August 19, 1939, in Fresno, California.

+He grew up in the small farming community of Tranquillity, California and graduated from Tranquillity Union High School in 1957.
+While attending high school he was very proud to be on the FFA National Champion Livestock Judging Team, he attended college at Cal Poly–San Luis Obispo studying Animal Husbandry and was a member of the Livestock Judging Team there, as well.

 Add an entry as anonymous